xquery/ml-utils/README.md

 ### Quick Start

+Download [release](release) appropriate for your operating system and run the included install script.

 All tools look in your home directory for [.ml-utils](etc/.ml-utils) dotfile for MarkLogic connection details (or supply path with -c option).

 1) Copy .ml-utils to ~/.ml-utils